Resources for Families of Addicts

 Do you worry about someone who drinks too much?
 Do you have a loved one that is suffering from addiction and can’t seem to get the help they deserve?
 There are hundreds of family support groups and meetings in your community that you can join for support, encouragement, and help.

-Banyan Treatment Center is a drug and alcohol treatment center that provides nationwide addiction treatment services and mental health services with all levels of care.
+Banyan Treatment Centers is a network of drug and alcohol treatment centers that provides nationwide addiction treatment services and mental health services with all levels of care.
 We connect our patients and their families with the proper resources that will aide in the growth through recovery and long-lasting success.
 Your community is filled with organizations and groups that guide people through the hard times and connect them to the proper resources.
 Educating your loved ones about the reality and dangers of addiction is so important and families can come together by finding community groups to help support the individuals who are suffering.

 ACOA - Support for Children of Alcoholics